-We are a small team based in Somerset.
+We are a small team based in Somerset and Devon.
 All the jewellery is designed and made locally except for a small range of affordable earrings which we buy from a trusted jeweller.

 Most of our pieces are made to order.
 Often people send in pieces they have inherited to be reset, repaired or restrung.

 How do I get my pearls repaired or restrung?

 We work with professional stringers in Devon, Somerset, Kent and Sussex.
 See details are HERE.

 A traditional art, stringing pearls requires cool hands, calm manner and patience.
 Stringing involves handling multiple threads at once with one knot, one pearl, one knot, one pearl.
 There are rules to follow:

 French wire called “gimp” in the UK is selected to match colour of clasp i.e. silver with silver, gold with gold.

 You must use the correct colour silk thread i.e. White silk for white, pink, natural, multi-colour pastel shades.
 Black silk thread looks fabulous on black Tahitian or freshwater peacock pearl.

 The length must be correct (including both pearls and clasp).
 For example, for 18 inch necklace, where the clasp and tiny rings take up 1 inch, there will be 17 inches pearls to make an 18 inch necklace.